 If you’re buying a leasehold property, you’ll owe ground rent and service charges to the owner of the freehold.
 Ground rent will be defined within the lease and could be anywhere from nothing to over £1000, while service charges vary depending on the property.
 Make sure you find out what they are before moving in, to avoid any nasty shocks.

 There’s no getting away from the fact that buying a house is an expensive thing to do.
 This is hardly a surprise as there’s a good chance that it’ll be the biggest financial commitment you ever make.
 As you’ll want to make savings where possible, here are our top tips for keeping the cost of buying a house down.

 If you’re early on in the house buying process, check if you can benefit from any government schemes.
-Incentives such as the Help to Buy ISA are a great way to make your money go even further when you’re saving up for your first home.
+Incentives such as the Lifetime ISA, or 5% deposit, are a great way to make your money go even further when you’re saving up for your first home.

 When it comes to house prices, there are lots of online resources that can help you figure out if you’re paying a fair price for your property.
 Use them to match up sold prices with what the properties were actually like and you may be able to negotiate on the cost of your new home if it’s not had any recent renovations, for example.

 Do everything you can to boost your credit score, and make sure you check it with an agency prior to applying for a mortgage.

 If you get a mortgage in principle from a lender, you’ll be in the best position possible to proceed quickly once your offer is accepted.
 Plus, you’ll have more strength when it comes to negotiating the price of your new home.

 5. Ask the seller to take the property off the market